 We decided to dig deeper and started collecting reliable data and setting up a system for regular monitoring to hold organisations accountable to gender equality within their own organisations.
 We also called on all organisations to commit to achieving a FAIR SHARE of women leaders by 2030, as most organisations work within the framework of the SDG Agenda which clearly puts gender equality front and centre with Goal No. 5.

 A FAIR SHARE means that an organisation has at least 50% women leaders, or a higher, in order to match the percentage of women in their staff.
-With the publication of our international FAIR SHARE Monitor, we are starting to see progress as well as new action areas towards our objectives.
+With the publication of our FAIR SHARE Monitor, we are starting to see progress as well as new action areas towards our objectives.

 Two out of three ICSOs increase the number of women leaders